hack-fan/skadigo/README.md

 Prepare your `TOKEN` first.

 There is several example agent by our team:
-* https://github.com/hack-fan/skadi-agent-shell can run shell command.
+* https://github.com/hack-fan/skadi-agent-shell can run shell commands.
 * https://github.com/hack-fan/skadi-agent-docker can restart docker swarm service.

 You can only start one worker per TOKEN.